Blog

 Why multiproviders at all?

-Doesn't it make more sense to source everything from a single source, i.e. classic one-stop shopping?
-The times when a company was a classic "IBM/HP/Cisco/Microsoft/..." shop" are long gone.
-Today, to put it bluntly, the IT departments have lost control of IT to a greater or lesser extent due to the various cloud services.
-The business units set the pace and the IT departments see themselves in the role of "integrators" of the various services they receive.
-Of course, the business units expect their applications to run smoothly and efficiently and - Log4J says hello - security to be guaranteed at all times.
+Doesn't it make more sense to get everything from a single source, i.e. classic one-stop shopping?
+The days when a company was a classic "IBM/HP/Cisco/Microsoft/..." store are long gone.
+Today, to put it bluntly, IT departments have more or less lost control over IT thanks to the various cloud services.
+The business units set the pace and the IT departments see themselves in the role of "integrator" of the various services they use.
+It goes without saying that the business units expect their applications to run smoothly and efficiently and - Log4J sends its regards - that security is guaranteed at all times.

 What does this mean for IT departments?
 Differentiation according to the size of the company is a good idea.
 For (MSEs) it can make sense to rely on only one provider.
 As a rule, however, the core applications (be it a dispatch system for a courier service provider or a billing system for a law firm) are delivered by the specialist and usually also maintained.
 It is conceivable that a single external provider takes the lead here and coordinates all other providers in the sense and on behalf of the SME.

-For larger MUs and large enterprises, on the other hand, a multi-provider approach is likely to be the norm, starting with the internet provider, through public cloud services such as mail and voice, to the procurement of server and storage services, virtually all companies today are confronted with a multi-provider environment.
-The big IT providers will try to refute this argument: Their offerings are global and provide the full range of IT services: from the data centre to networks to applications and the SOC.
-Such an approach can certainly be attractive and mitigate part of the multi-provider issue, but it presupposes that the IT department also has a 'global reach' and can meet providers of this size on an equal footing.
-Otherwise, caution is called for here: the willingness of the providers to engage with the needs of the demanding IT departments decreases as the size of the provider increases.
-This is not due to an inability or "bad will", but simply the compulsion of the large providers to use the "economies of scale".
+For larger MUs and large companies, on the other hand, a multi-provider approach is likely to be the norm, starting with the internet provider and continuing with public cloud services such as mail and voice, through to the procurement of servers and storage services, practically all companies today are confronted with a multi-provider environment.
+The major IT providers will try to refute this argument: Their offerings span the globe and provide the full range of IT services: from data centers and networks to applications and the SOC.
+Such an approach can certainly be attractive and alleviate part of the multi-provider issue, but assumes that the IT department also has a 'global reach' and can meet providers of this size on an equal footing.
+Otherwise, caution is advised here: the willingness of providers to adapt to the needs of the IT departments in demand decreases with the increasing size of the provider.
+This is not due to an inability or "bad will", but simply the compulsion of large providers to exploit the "economies of scale".

 Procurement and lots